Albi tourism & sightseeing

 Visit Albi (Midi-Pyrenees, France)

-Following the persecution of the Cathars the bishop’s Palais de la Berbie was constructed from where the bishop ordered the construction of the St Cécile Cathedral in 1282.
-Emerging from Medieval times, Albi hit its golden age as a result of the ‘bleu du Cocagne’ a beautiful blue pastel colour made from a local plant – this brought great wealth to the pastel merchants who in turn invested this wealth into the city.
+Emerging from Medieval times, Albi had a period of prosperity as a result of the ‘bleu du Cocagne’, a beautiful blue pastel colour made from a local plant that brought great wealth to the pastel merchants who in turn invested this wealth into the city.

-The city survived WW1 and WW2 relatively unscathed and following recent redevelopments of the Cathedral square and the covered market, the old town is now one of the largest conservation areas in France.
+More recently, the city survived both world wars relatively unscathed and following recent redevelopments of the Cathedral square and the covered market the old town is now one of the largest conservation areas in France.

-If you are travelling by car then I suggest you head in for the town centre towards the imposing cathedral of Sainte Cecile.
+If you are arriving by car I suggest you head straight for the town centre and towards the imposing cathedral of Sainte Cecile.
 Here you will find a large car park which drops down below underneath impressive railway arches.
-If you park up top you have to pay but if you continue down the parking is free and you can stay all day.
+If you park at the top you have to pay but if you continue down the parking is free and you can stay all day.
 Walking back up the hill you come out right next to the Cathedral in the heart of the city.

-Head straight to the Tourist office to the left of the Cathedral Square, next to the Toulouse Lautrec Museum.
-Here you can pick up all sorts of useful literature including the Albi Pass (6,50 euros) which gives you free entry into the Toulouse Lautrec Museum and into the Cathedral knave (which covers the price of the pass) and then all sorts of deductions and offers including discounts on river trips, other museums, certain shops and restaurants.
+Your first stop should be Albi Tourist office, to the left of the Cathedral Square and next to the Toulouse Lautrec Museum.
+Here you can pick up all sorts of useful literature including the Albi Pass (6,50 euros) which gives you free entry into the Toulouse Lautrec Museum and into the Cathedral nave (these two attractions alone cover the price of the pass) and then also get various other deductions and offers including discounts on river trips, other museums, certain shops and restaurants.

 Events and festivals in Albi